Madonna di Campiglio resort - a general overview

 - Some excellent restaurants both in town and on the mountain

-- Lack of challenging skiing either on or off piste
+- Lack of really challenging skiing either on or off piste

 Madonna di Campiglio Resort Restaurants